 Continuing or follow-up treatment, except by the PCP, whether in or out of service area, is not covered by IPA unless specifically authorized or approved by IPA.
 Payment for covered benefits outside the service area is limited to medically necessary treatment required before the patient can reasonably be transported to a participating hospital or returned to the care of the PCP.

 Excluded Services

-In addition to any exclusion or limitations described in the patient's EOC, the following items and services are not covered under Original Medicare Plan or by IPA:
+In addition to any exclusion or limitations described in the patient's EOC, the following items and services are not covered under the health plan: